AndyWoodOxford/aws-iac/README.md

 tfsec --exclude-downloaded-modules
 ```

-## VM Lab
+## Ansible SSM
-A ["lab"](./vm-lab/README.md) of EC2 instances and related resources that will be provisioned by
+A simple EC2 set-up with an Ansible playbook that connects over SSM instead of
-Terraform and configured using Ansible.
+using the traditional `ssh` key pair.

 ## Autoscaling
 The [autoscaling folder](./autoscaling/README.md) contains Terraform code that